sony/micro-mail-sender/doc/query.md

 <op>   : '=' | '!='

 <value> : A double-quoted string.
-Double-quote and backslash in
-          the value must be escaped by a backslash.
+Double-quotes and backslashes in the value must be escaped with a backslash.

 <conj> : 'AND' | 'OR'

 ```

-Whitespaces are allowed around terminals.
+Whitespace is allowed around terminals.

 ## Response

-Upon successful operation, a 200 response with the following body
+Upon successful operation, a 200 response with the following body is returned.
-is returned.

 ```